 As a biotech company, we face a number of risks and uncertainties.
-These are common for the industry and relate to operations, research and development, commercial and financial activities.
-For further information about risks and uncertainties the Company faces, we refer to our Form 20-F for the year ended December 31, 2021, filed with the U.S.

-Securities and Exchange Commission (SEC) on March 31, 2022.
+These are common for the biopharmaceutical industry and relate to operations, research and development, commercial and financial activities.
+For further information about risks and uncertainties the Company faces, we refer to our Annual Report on Form 20-F for the year ended December 31, 2021, filed with the SEC on March 31, 2022.
 At the date of this interim report, there have been no significant changes to our overall risk profile since the publication of the Form 20-F.